cocuh/.dotfiles/readme.md

 usage
 -----

-run `install.py`. it makes symbolic link to dotfiles.
+Run `python install.py`. it makes symbolic link to dotfiles.
+This script required python. (but compatible for python2/3)

 ```
 $ cd ~